soumiljaiswal79-star/dinebook-assistant/PROJECT_DOCS.md

 - Check real-time table availability
 - Get chef recommendations and restaurant information

-The chatbot uses **Google Gemini 3 Flash** via the Lovable AI Gateway, with responses streamed token-by-token using Server-Sent Events (SSE) for a fluid conversational experience.
+The chatbot uses **Google Gemini 3 Flash** , with responses streamed token-by-token using Server-Sent Events (SSE) for a fluid conversational experience.

 ---